 One major risk for commercial truck drivers is fatigue.
 That’s why there are federal regulations in place intended on preventing fatigued and drowsy driving.
 While laws vary on the state level, New Mexico uses hours of service regulations that are consistent with current federal rules.

 Each duty period lasts 34 hours, after which time a reset occurs.
 Drivers are permitted to be on-duty for 14 hours before the mandatory 10-hour break takes place.
 However, they’re only permitted to drive for 11 consecutive hours during the duty period, meaning they can perform other tasks related to work except operate a commercial vehicle.
 A half-hour break must also be taken by hour 8 of the drive.
 During a 7-8 consecutive day period, drivers may not drive after 60-70 hours on duty.
-Analyzing a driver’s hours are complex and require expertise we can offer at Martinez, Hart, Thompson & Sanchez, P.C.
+Analyzing a driver’s hours are complex and require expertise we can offer at Martinez, Hart, Sanchez & Romero, P.C.